 NORRAG’s work in the area of Innovative Financing for Education (IFE) aims to develop capacity and deepen the collective knowledge about the mounting numbers and modalities of innovative financing mechanisms in the education sector.
 By conducting research on diverse IF experiences in education, NORRAG is building empirical evidence on the additionality and efficiency of IFE and its impact on provision, quality and equity in education.

 Starting in September 2018, NORRAG and a global network of six partner universities engaged on a two-years project to research and develop cutting-edge multimedia material for teaching and e-learning on innovative financing in education and development.
 The COFER Innovative Financing in Education and Development: Case Studies and Multi-Media Material for E-Learning project is partially funded by the swissuniversities Development and Cooperation Network (SUDAC) under the development of ‘Consortia for Education and Research (COFER)’.
+Additional funding and resources were provided by the Open Societies Foundation (OSF) and the Swiss Agency for Development and Cooperation (SDC).

 NORRAG, an associate programme of the Graduate Institute, Geneva